The Road to Hell

 But not far away, thousands of people live in tents, caravans, cars, and vans.
 In adjacent bushland others are sleeping rough.
 And this patchwork of profligacy and poverty stretches across the country.

 At the 2021 census over a million homes were empty[9].
-But look inside a million others and you’ll find one or two people aging with multiple spare rooms.
-Some shelter offspring approaching middle age but unable to find an affordable alternative.
+But inside a million others you would’ve found one or two people aging with multiple spare rooms.
+Some sheltered offspring approaching middle age but unable to find an affordable alternative.

-Officially there are well over a hundred thousand homeless[10], but if we include the people whose lodgings are makeshift, without basic amenities, safety or security, the number is probably closer to half a million[11].
-Some hide their condition from the statistician.
-Some have disappeared from the body politic altogether.
+Officially there were well over a hundred thousand homeless[10], but if we included the people whose lodgings were makeshift, without basic amenities, safety or security, the number was probably closer to half a million[11].
+Some hid their condition from the statistician.
+Some had disappeared from the body politic altogether.

 Education, occupation and position aren’t the markers of success they used to be; what counts now is what you own.
 The commonest ignominy in contemporary Australia is to be unpropertied.

-In Pentecostal Christendom, heartland of many in the previous federal government, including the former PM, material wealth is a sign not merely of luck, graft, or financial acumen but of god’s favour; the less you have, the less you matter.
+In Pentecostal Christendom, heartland of many in the ousted Morrison government, including the former PM, material wealth is a sign not merely of luck, graft, or financial acumen but of god’s favour; the less you have, the less you matter.

 How did we end up here?